-If you would like to receive regular notifications on this conference, please email Derek Pinkham, Assistant Conference Coordinator.
+To receive notifications on this conference, email Derek Pinkham, Assistant Conference Coordinator.

 VMI's keynote annual conference attracts the faculty and cadets of the nation's top schools, representatives of the public and private sector, military and non-profit audiences.
 The conference explores themes relating to ethical leadership, including honor codes and honorable service.

 As our society becomes more and more reliant on technology, new questions arise regarding the role Ethics, Honor, and Leadership play in this ever changing world.
 The 2016 VMI Leadership Conference “Ethical Dilemmas in the Digital Age” held at the Virginia Military Institute, March 7-8, 2016, explores these new, technologically driven challenges to our individual and national character.
 This conference will address ethical dilemmas in national policy and in society that have arisen as a result of new technologies with a balance of